NickMcConnell/AngbandPlus/docs/birth.rst

   lighter weapons.
 Strength and dexterity both modify the ability to hit an opponent.
 This skill increases with the level of the character.
 Inspecting a weapon will show you how quickly you can attack with it.

 Shooting Ability
   Using ranged missile weapons (and throwing objects) is included in this skill.
 Different stats apply to different weapons, but this ability may modify the distance an object is thrown/fired, the amount of damage done, and the ability to hit a creature.
 This skill increases with the level of the character.

 Saving Throws
   A Saving Throw is the ability of a character to resist the effects of a spell cast on him by another person/creature.
-This does not include spells cast on the player by his own stupidity, such as quaffing a nasty potion.
+This does not include spells cast on the player by his own stupidity, such as taking a nasty pill.
 This ability increases with the level of the character, but then most high level creatures are better at casting spells, so it tends to even out.
 A high wisdom also increases this ability.
 It is possible to get 100% saving throw, making you immune to many attacks.